mridoni/gixsql/README.md

            END-EXEC.
 ```

-As a special case, if you need to declare and use field to be associated with variable length database fields (i.e. VARBINARY or VARCHAR), you can do it in one of the following ways:
+As a special case, if you need to declare and use field to be associated with variable length database fields (i.e. VARBINARY or VARCHAR), you can do this in one of the following ways:

-1) use the `SQL TYPE IS` clause:
+1) Use the `SQL TYPE IS` clause:

     ```cobol
             01 VBFLD SQL TYPE IS VARBINARY(100).